 I wanted them to fix and make right the wrong in our marriage; I found myself getting frustrated when their counsel was hard to put to practice.

 Instead of seeking God for ourselves, I wanted our mentors to show me everything.
 Eventually, I learned that the job of a mentor is (or should be) to direct a couple to God.

 Mentors can translate a few things based on experience, offer how-tos and presence but a change of heart is Gods forte, and we should never ask or expect of mentors to do what only God can.

-2. Mentors don’t read minds.
+2. Marriage mentors don’t read minds

 The best mentoring happens when the newlywed couple go out of their way not just to seek guidance but also to receive and implement it.